-Private savings are also important, and since 2007 the New Zealand Government has encouraged saving through the KiwiSaver scheme.
-KiwiSaver has been a great success and its continued growth should be promoted, but on current trends, outcomes for members at retirement will be variable and some inequities and gaps in knowledge about the scheme need to be addressed.
+Private savings are also important, and since 2007 the New Zealand government has encouraged saving through the KiwiSaver scheme.
+KiwiSaver has been a great success and its continued growth should be promoted, but on current trends, outcomes for members at retirement will be variable and there are some inequities and gaps in knowledge about the scheme to be addressed.
 Neither is there any obligation for KiwiSaver balances to be used for retirement income, so the scheme is not explicitly linked to the overall retirement income framework.
 The recommendations at the end of this executive summary propose ways to enable such a linkage to be made.
 In common with many other countries, New Zealand's retirement income policies are subject to stresses from permanent change in the age structure of the population because of increases in life expectancy and lower birth rates.
 There is also a global trend towards the shifting of risks and responsibility for the funding of retirement income, from states and corporations to individuals.
 As individuals become more responsible for their own financial futures, more focused strategies will be required to boost levels of financial literacy.

-NZS is a relatively inexpensive scheme but, due to population ageing, fiscal pressures are coming to bear.
+NZS is a relatively inexpensive scheme but, due to 'population ageing', fiscal pressures are coming to bear.
 One way to solve the problem is through economic growth but this is unlikely to be sufficient on its own.
 A few policy changes will be needed to ensure that our system of retirement remains sustainable.
-Policy decisions should be made within the next 4 years, followed by a long period of notice (5 to 10 years) before changes are actually implemented.
-This timeframe will allow New Zealanders to confidently plan for their retirement.
+Policy decisions should be made within the next four years, followed by a long period of notice (five to ten years) before changes are actually implemented.
+This timeframe will allow New Zealanders to confidently plan for their retirements.
 Changes will need to be made with care, so as not to jeopardise the best features of the current system.
 The case for having a universal, flat-rate NZS remains very strong.
 NZS provides efficient protection against the risk of outliving savings by guaranteeing a minimum real level of income for as long as a person lives.
 It doesn't disincentivise either saving or working beyond the age of eligibility (unlike most overseas pension designs).
 It is simple to administer because it does not require lifetime earnings or contributions records to be kept.
 Its clear set of individual, unconditional entitlements by virtue of citizenship, fosters social cohesion and is part of our sense of national identity.

-However, there is an increasing gap between the standard of living that NZS can provide in retirement and the standard of living to which many aspire.
+However, there is an increasing gap between the standard of living that NZS can provide for in retirement and the standard of living to which many aspire.
+THE OVERARCHING CHALLENGE, IS TO IDENTIFY WAYS IN WHICH NEW ZEALAND'S SYSTEM OF RETIREMENT INCOME CAN REMAIN SOCIALLY, ECONOMICALLY AND POLITICALLY SUSTAINABLE FOR MANY DECADES TO COME.